LivingLogic/LivingLogic.Python.xist/MIGRATION.rst

 	:meth:`withnames_xml` in :class:`xsc.Attrs` or :meth:`elementclass` and
 	:meth:`elementclass_xml` in :class:`xsc.Pool` etc.) there is only one version
 	now: A method without the ``_xml`` suffix in the name, that accepts the XML version of the name.
-Again the method :meth:`Attrs._pyname2xmlname` if conversion is required.

 *	Validation is now off by default, to turn it on pass ``validate=True`` to :func:`parse.tree` or :func:`parse.itertree` for parsing, or :meth:` to the